gavinyork/zephyr3d/doc/markdown/scene.drawcontext.drawenvlight.md

 ## DrawContext.drawEnvLight property

-Whether current render pass is base light pass
+Whether this is the base lighting pass that draws environment lighting.

 **Signature:**